Jaded-Encoding-Thaumaturgy/wobbly-guide/src/gettingstarted/limitations.md

 ![An example of blended footage (Fate/EXTRA Extella OP1)](imgs/blended_fields.png)

 Similarly,
-content that has its fields already matches and only requires decimation are not currently supported in Wobbly.
+content that has its fields already matched and only requires decimation are not currently supported in Wobbly.
 It relies on knowing the fieldmatches to determine how a clip should be decimated.
+It simply does not know what to do with progressive content.

 ## "True" VFR